CaZual-T/CZT-Mod-Manager/plugins/EpicGames_plugin/README.md

-- Place the epic games plugin FOLDER in "CZT Mod Manager\plugins\scripts\EpicGames"
+- Extract to "CZT Mod Manager\plugins\scripts\EpicGames"
   - Start CZT, then press F3
     - Enable Globally, Enable Run at Startup, Save.
   - Click 'Run' next to the plugins entry in the F3 plugin menu.